Data Centers in Allentown

 Natural Disaster Risk

-Allentown has a High natural disaster risk profile, with a FEMA National Risk Index score of 83.99 as of September 2025.
-The risks are primarily weather-related and typical for the region.
+Allentown has a High natural disaster risk profile, with a National Risk Index score of 84.00 out of 100 as of September 2025.
+Key risks for infrastructure planning include winter weather, ice storms, and riverine flooding.
+The remnants of hurricanes can also bring strong winds and heavy rain.
+Other notable hazards are tornadoes and heat waves.